karazy/preports/README.md

 ###Release Notes

+####v1.4.0 Herculean Hedgehog
+- Milestones are dragable for easy rearrangement.
+- Migrated to Bootstrap 3.3.5.
+- Minor fixes and tweaks.

 ####v1.3.1 Grumpy Giraffe
 - Fixed issue in simple property editor not displaying the saved value when type datepicker is used.